hnrss/hnrss/README.txt

 Filters
 -------

-To limit results, use the "points" and/or "comments" filters:
+To limit results, use the "points" and/or "comments" filter(s):

 * Points